braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 For filters that begin with “Last...” like Last Used App and Last Made Purchase, the time window to look back for these filters __cannot exceed 30 days minus the number of days of the window specified__ in the Churn Definition.
 For example, if your Churn definition has a window of 14 days, the time window for the “Last...” filters cannot exceed 30 - 14 = 16 days.

-For a sample list of Prediction Audience definitions, check out our sample definitions at the [bottom of this page](#sample-definitions).
+For a sample list of Prediction Audience definitions, check out our sample definitions in the section on [Sample churn definitions](#sample-definitions) below.

 ![Prediction Audience][3]

 Just like the previous page, the bottom panel will show you the estimated number of historic users that result from your Churn definition and Prediction Audience definition.
 These estimates must meet the minimum requirements shown in order to create a Prediction.

-### Step 4: Choose the update frequency for Churn Predictions
+## Step 4: Choose the update frequency for Churn Predictions

 The machine learning model created when you complete this page will be used on a schedule you select here to generate fresh scores of users’ probability to churn.
 Please select the __maximum frequency of updates__ that you’ll find useful.
 For example, if you’re going to send a weekly promotion to prevent users from churning, set the update frequency to __Weekly__ on the day and time of your choosing.